Ebonny writes to share her thoughts, observations and opinions in the hope they may be of interest or give pause for thought to others.

 IMPORTANT: ONLY say what is heartfelt and genuine.
 Therefore adapt, omit, and add to the examples on this page as required and develop the habit of offering words of affirmation every day—whatever the initial response.

 If you cannot readily think of anything positively noteworthy to say about your wife, husband, or partner, you are likely taking him or her for granted.
-It's worth taking the time out to stop, reflect, and comment on how a wife or husband enriches the lives of others, be it their partner, children, extended family, friends, colleagues, and/or community.
+Now it's time to consciously and habitually taking time out to stop, reflect and comment on how your wife or husband enriches the lives of others, be your children, extended family, friends, colleagues, and/or community and, of course, you.

-It’s good to notice and acknowledge the little things as well as the more obvious things, and give thanks for those everyday routine things that are mostly taken for granted.
-For example, "Thank you for getting me my favourite...every week—that's so thoughtful."
+It’s good to notice and acknowledge the little things as well as more obvious things, and to give thanks for routine stuff that is mostly taken for granted.
+And you don't have to be a literary genius to offer words of affirmation.
+For example, "Thank you for getting me my favourite _____ every week—that's so thoughtful" is straightforward and to the point.

-Aim for at least a couple of genuine heartfelt compliments, words of appreciation, and encouragement daily.
+Do challenge yourself to give at least two genuine heartfelt compliments, words of appreciation, and/or encouragement daily.

 How to Convey Affirmations to Your Partner